YagaoLiu/weighted_chromosome/README.md

 The patterns are saved in `patterns` folder.

 The length of chr22, after removing the multiply 'N' at the beginning and ending, is 35194566.
-(35.2*10^6)
+(35.2*10^6) The length of Enterococcus Faecium(efm) is 2955294.
+The length of SARS-coronavirus 2 (sars) is 30330.